jparkerh/2d_filter_xfopencv/README.md

 # HLS_2D_Filter
 Sobel filter example to demonstrate line/window buffer usage in HLS

-This is a rough example, no comments or documentation.

 The following applies to all files in this repository:

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND